 The memorial will be raised in Dorset Park, South Burlington and will consist of three separate structures placed around a "Pathway of Honor" to venerate the veterans of all wars and create a place to provide a meaningful experience to visitors.

 The first commemorative is a larger-than-life dog tag designed by local artist Kirk Williams, and is made of stainless steel.
 The inscription reads, "A Pathway of Honor for Veterans of all Wars."

 The second memorial is a 10-foot steel cylinder, the product of South Burlington resident and designer, Robert Vogel.
 The theaters of wars have been carved out in large letters around the column, and with sunlight or an evening spotlight, the letters reflect on the stone base.

-The third and final monument was created by Bianchi Stone Crafters in Essex.
+The third and final monument was created by Kuhn Memorials in South Hero.
 It is a granite structure featuring the American Eagle emblem, as well as brass insignias of all the branches of service.
 The inscription reads:

 DEDICATE THIS MEMORIAL TO ALL

 VETERANS WHO HAVE SERVED

 OUR COUNTRY WITH HONOR